 Born: Weston Favell, United Kingdom.
-Together with James Watson, Crick co-discovered the double-helix structure of DNA.
-This was accomplished with the help of earlier research by Rosalind Franklin and Maurice Wilkins.
+Together with James Watson, Francis Crick discovered the double-helix structure of DNA.
+This they did with the help of earlier research by Rosalind Franklin and Maurice Wilkins.
+Crick also developed the theoretical framework for understanding how genetic information travels in cells.
 (Photo credit: MRC, Laboratory of Molecular Biology).

 Sally Davies (1949)

 Born: Birmingham, United Kingdom.
 Sally Davies was named the sixth most powerful woman in the UK by Woman’s Hour, a BBC radio programme, in 2013.
 She is the first woman to hold the post of Chief Medical Officer for England.
 In 2006 she set up the National Institute for Health Research, a body that has revolutionised the approach to clinical and applied research in the UK.
 She is also at the forefront of spearheading efforts to combat antimicrobial resistance around the world.
 All this she has achieved in the midst of dealing with a likely variant of dyslexia, being widowed young and becoming a mother in her forties.
 Much of her career has been shaped by serendipity and her strong desire to make the world a better place.